orchidsoftware/orchid.software/source/en/docs/quickstart-files.md

 4	App\Post	         3	                104
 ```

-But when the record is accessed again, the field will be empty, this is due to the fact that `query` does not know about additional records to our model, we will fix this by adding a download:
+But when the record is accessed again, the field will be empty.
+This is due to the fact that `query` does not know about additional records to our model.
+We will fix this by adding a download:

 ```php
 public function query(Post $post): array